-• You must have a provider (a doctor, dentist or other prescriber) write your prescription.

-- Your prescriber must either accept Medicare or file documentation with CMS showing that he or she is qualified to write prescriptions, or your Part D claim will be denied.
-You should ask your prescribers the next time you call or visit if they meet this condition.
-If not, please be aware it takes time for your prescriber to submit the necessary paperwork to be processed. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service.) - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
-(See Section 3, Your drugs need to be on the plan's "Drug List.") - Your drug must be used for a medically accepted indication.
+- □ You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - □ Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - □ You generally must use a network pharmacy to fill your prescription.
+(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's preferred mail-order service.) - □ Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
+(See Section 3, Your drugs need to be on the plan's "Drug List".) - □ Your drug must be used for a medically accepted indication.
 A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
 (See Section 3 for more information about a medically accepted indication.)

-SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service
+Section 2 Fill your prescription at a network pharmacy or through the plan's preferred mail-order service

-Section 2.1 To have your prescription covered, use a network pharmacy
+Section 2.1 Use a network pharmacy